bgamari/ghc-wiki-import/view-patterns.md

 could be used as query functions.
-Some examples are documented nicely at [ http://tomasp.net/blog/quotvis-reloaded.aspx: Tomas Petricek's website](http://tomasp.net/blog/quotvis-reloaded.aspx: Tomas Petricek's website).
+Some examples are documented nicely at [ http://tomasp.net/blog/quotvis-reloaded.aspx : Tomas Petricek's website](http://tomasp.net/blog/quotvis-reloaded.aspx : Tomas Petricek's website).

 As of March 2007 the F\# design has been redesigned and more details will be available soon.
-Don has been involved in lengthy discussions on the subject with Simon Peyton Jones at MSR Cambridge.
+Don and Simon have been involved in lengthy discussions on the subject at MSR Cambridge.

 ### [